heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 > of higher-order functions, one could impose even more structure by using
 > modules and functors.

-Finally Tagless, Bruno's blog, Wand final algebras

-What is our focus: compositional denotational semantics for h.o. effects by unfolding definitions.

-Could have been done a different way.
-Probably equivalent, at least in terms of complexity, but doesn't exist to our knowledge so we can't compare.
+This sounds like a so-called _tagless final_ solution.
+(Akin to MTL style type classes known from Haskell.)

+Yes, tagless final offers an alternative encoding to initial algebra semantics.

+Mitch Wand argues that final algebras is an "extension" of initial algebra semantics that offers benefits for specification and implementation.

+We have added a discussion of the relation to final tagless techniques to the related work section.

 > CONCLUSION
 >